Kodrick/oddisy_documentation/oddisy-documentation/docs/Views_and_Screens/entry_page.md

 :::

-## Other Linked Entry Section
+## Linked Entry Section

-Any Linked Entries that are not in a group will appear in the Other Linked Entries Section at the bottom of the page.
-Similar to the Home Page, this can be opened with a press.
+All Entries that a linked to the current Entry will appear in the Linked Entries Section on the right hand side the page, and will be organized by their entry type.

 ![fullscreen image](../../static/img/views_and_screens/entry_page/other_linked_entries.JPG)